TatianaTylosky/launch-your-first-website/guide.md

 ##Add extra style to your page

-Let's add the final touches to get your site looking beautful now that we have the formatting dow.
+Let's add the final touches to get your site looking beautful now that we have the formatting down.

 1. Change the font of the entire document to Helvetica Neue.
 At the very top of the CSS page add: